- TypeScript and JSX

 Reproducible random order with --seed

-Use the --seed flag to specify a seed for the randomization.
-This allows you to reproduce the same test order when debugging order-dependent failures.
+Use the --seed flag to specify the randomization seed and reproduce the same test order when debugging order-dependent failures.

 terminal

 --seed flag implies --randomize, so you don’t need to specify both.
-Using the same seed value will always produce the same test execution order, making it easier to debug intermittent failures caused by test interdependencies.
+The same seed always produces the same test execution order.

 Bail out with --bail

-Use the --bail flag to abort the test run early after a pre-determined number of test failures.
-By default Bun will run all tests and report all failures, but sometimes in CI environments it’s preferable to terminate earlier to reduce CPU usage.
+Use the --bail flag to abort the test run after a given number of test failures.
+By default, Bun runs all tests and reports all failures, but in CI it can be preferable to stop early and reduce CPU usage.

 terminal